learnomniverse/learnomniverse.github.io/src/chapter2/cpp_extensions.md

    ├─ extensions/
       ├─ omni.example.cpp.hello_world/
          ├─ config/ // the 'extension.toml' file lives here.
 Tokens, which python modules and which C++ plugins
-         |          // are exposed by this extension is specified here along with some copyright, title, UI info
+         |          // are exposed by this extension are specified here along with some copyright, title, UI info
          |          // for the Omniverse Extensions Browser GUI as well.
          ├─ data/ // Binary data for the extension
          ├─ docs/ // Documentation and Changelog for the extension